Tjwever/Rocket_Elevators_Information_System/README.md

 1. Making a static website dynamic by implementing the MVC model.
    This architecture was chosen by the corporate architect at Rocket Elevators to set up the company's new information system.
+2. Expanding the relational database model
+3. Implementation of a Data Warehouse
+4. Seeding data base with data NB: real adress are used

 🎞️ Video demonstration : <a href="https://youtu.be/z47oGSMz6aQ" target="_blank">Rockect Elevator MVC architecture &#xa0; | &#xa0;</a>